Apple removes Nest Labs thermostats from U.S. stores

-Apple Inc said it had removed Nest Labs' Internet-connected thermostats from its U.S. online and retail stores, a year after the home automation maker was bought by Google Inc for $3.3 billion.
+Apple Inc (AAPL.O) said it had removed Nest Labs' Internet-connected thermostats from its U.S. online and retail stores, a year after the home automation maker was bought by Google Inc (GOOGL.O) for $3.3 billion.

 "We regularly make changes to our merchandise mix in stores," Apple spokesman Nick Leahy said in an email on Friday.